-Turns out, raising disciplined, and smart, and eventually independent kids takes work.
-Whoda thunk it?
+Turns out, raising disciplined, and smart, and eventually independent kids takes intentional work!

 After all, if discipline is not done in love, then you may win the war at hand, but you will lose the battle in the end.
 Threatening, yelling, emotional manipulation, physical outbursts, and especially physical violence should NEVER be used to discipline a child.

 Our kids do not do things to purposely upset us, they do things because it looks fun or they are curious.
 Coming at them with an angry discipline tactic like the ones above will only hurt your child’s self esteem, and deteriorate your relationship with them.

 - Take a couple deep breaths before approaching them

 - Think about how much you actually love them